-Using your own filter to filter your tap water is so much cheaper than buying it bottled.
-A one-time buy, you will be saving your bank accounts so much more money in the long run, also with the knowledge that your drinking water has been filtered to the highest possible quality.
+Using your own filter to treat your tap water is much more cost-effective than buying it bottled.
+You will save a fortune in the long run and enjoy the knowledge that your drinking water has been filtered to the highest possible quality.

-Imagine being able to save the environment while doing so at a lower price.
+Imagine being able to benefit the environment while saving money in the process.
 Ideal, right?
-Not only is scrapping the plastic seriously eco-friendly, but many people have also found out that when they purchase bottled water, all they are really paying for is the plastic.
+Not only is scrapping the plastic seriously eco-friendly, but you’re really just paying for the plastic when you buy bottled water anyway.

 Benefits of a filter outside of drinking

-Many people also forget that the water we use, we don't just drink.
-We also need it to be healthy to shower with, cook with, and clean with to maintain healthy lives.
+We also need it to shower with, cook with, and clean with to maintain healthy lives.
 Our bodies are also made up of 70% water, so we always want to ensure that we have access to the best—whether it’s for internal or external use.

-Along with adding fluoride to filter your tap water, chemicals such as chlorine are also used.
-Chlorine-treated H20 doesn't always kill all the chemicals and bacteria needed to sustain healthy tap water, which is why we have started to filter it ourselves, just for complete peace of mind.
+Tap water isn’t just treated with fluoride.
+It’s often treated with chlorine as well.
+Chlorine-treated H20 doesn't always kill all the chemicals and bacteria needed to sustain healthy tap water, which is why many of us are filtering it ourselves.

 What to do if you don't like the taste of your tap water

-Filtering yourself only enhances the tap water you had in the first place.
-There are only benefits surrounding the filtration system and it can only improve your health.
-So, if you don't like the thought of buying bottled water, but you also don't like the thought of drinking straight from your tap, your best option is to invest in a filtration system.
+Filtering just enhances the water you already have in unlimited supply.
+There are no downsides.
+So, if you don't like the thought of buying bottled water, but you also don't like the thought of drinking straight from your tap, a filtration system just makes sense.

 If you’re looking to improve your water quality in the shower, AquaBliss offers a line of premium showerhead water filters.
 These filters help to remove particles and add minerals to help you achieve greater comfort as well as rejuvenated hair, skin, and nails.